The Ashmolean

 THE WORLD’S FIRST UNIVERSITY MUSEUM

-Category : CULTURE, HISTORY, UNIVERSE
+Category : CULTURE, DISCOVERY, HISTORY

 On June 6, 1683, The Ashmolean, the world’s first university museum, opens in Oxford, England.